raspberrypilearning/daytime-ejector-bed/en/step_1.md

 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 Whilst we don't recommend using an ejector bed yourself, <span style="color: #0faeb0">**a positive sleep routine**</span> is good for your physical and mental health.
-Here are some tips to motivate you to get up (that don't involve catapulting!):
+Here are some tips to motivate you to get up (that don't involve catapulting!).
+Brighten up your room, turn on some music, or place your alarm clock out of reach.
-+ brighten up your room
-+ turn on some music
-+ place your alarm clock out of reach
 </p>

 --- /no-print ---